ZWerduex/wxord/doc/doc.md

 #### Reserved symbols

-Reserved symbols are used in the pattern to specify a generatio behavior.
+Reserved symbols are used in the pattern to specify a generation behavior.
 Those symbols are :

 - Quantifiers
   - `?` : The token before the `?` is optional.
 It can be present or not in the generated word